Town of Ray compressor project

 Will the facility be monitored in case of emergency?

-Yes.
-The Town of Ray compressor facility will be monitored 24 hours a day, seven days a week, 365 days a year.
+The Town of Ray compressor facility will be remotely monitored 24 hours a day, seven days a week, 365 days a year.
+Additionally, redundant on-site safety measures are in place, including human-operated shut-off buttons at multiple locations around the facility and automated systems that detect infrared heat or flames and shut down gas supply to the facility within seconds.
 Local emergency response would be from the Ray Township and Macomb County authorities.

 How often are compressor facilities audited and inspected by government agencies?